Frequent asked questions

 Beam is not offered to the public - we are not doing an ICO.
 The best way to acquire Beam would be to start mining it when we launch our mainnet, or buy it from others on the market.

-Beam has a quickly growing Ambassador program based on locality.
+Beam has a fast growing Ambassador program based on locality.
 Our ambassadors promote Beam by organizing meetups, holding talks and conducting knowledge-sharing sessions.
 So if you are highly motivated, really good at conveying ideas and communicating with people, and excited by our implementation of Mimblewimble (or just crypto in general), we might need your help.
-Beyond the obvious reward of being first Beamer in your crypto community, we are happy to let you know there is compensation involved ;) Drop us an email to [email protected] with a brief bio and why you think you'd be a great fit to represent Beamin your area.
+Beyond the obvious reward of being first Beamer in your crypto community, we are happy to let you know there is compensation involved.
+Drop us an email to [email protected] with a brief bio and why you think you'd be a great fit to represent Beam in your area.

 Beam will support around 17 transactions per second.
-While this number is higher than Bitcoin and existing privacy coins, it is important to emphasize that it is not high enough to use Beam as means of exchange.
-In the future, it will be possible to improve transaction throughput by using a second layer out-of-chain solution such as Lightning, Thunderella or similar.
-Then you should be able to pay for your lattes with Beam.
+While this number is higher than Bitcoin and other existing privacy coins, it is important to emphasize that it is not high enough to use Beam as a means of exchange.
+In the future, it will be possible to improve transaction throughout by using a second layer out-of-chain solution such as Lightning, Thunderella or similar.
+Then you should be able to pay for your lattes with beams.
 Until then, Beam’s primary use case is store of value rather than day-to-day payments.

-Instead of storing the full transaction history as in Bitcoin and other coins, a BEAM node only needs to store the current UTXO state, instead of entire transaction history.
-Validity of the history that brought us to this state can be confirmed by storing only the headers of the previous blocks which hold the proof of validity of previous states (using a structure called a Merkle tree) and Proof of Work that allows to reach consensus on which of the header chains should be considered the correct one in case of blockchain branching.
+Instead of storing the full transaction history as in Bitcoin and other coins, a Beam node only needs to store the current UTXO state, instead of the entire transaction history.
+Validity of the history that brought us to this state can be confirmed by storing only the headers of the previous blocks; which holds the proof of validity of previous states (using a structure called a Merkle tree) and Proof of Work that allows to reach consensus on which of the header chains should be considered the correct one in case of blockchain branching.
 This is achieved using cut-through, one of the core concepts in Mimblewimble.
-We are still experimenting and evaluating, but it is a reasonable estimate that BEAM blockchain will be less than 1/3 of Bitcoin’s blockchain size, possibly as low as 10% (assuming the same amount of activity).
+We are still experimenting and evaluating, but it is a reasonable estimate that the Beam blockchain will be less than 1/3 of Bitcoin’s blockchain size, possibly as low as 10% (assuming the same amount of activity).
 So, really small.

-There are much more smartphones than PCs, and we understand the importance of a mobile wallet.
-We created our Desktop Wallet first, but we are working on a mobile wallet as well.
-We hope to have it ready soon after mainnet launch.
-We are working on some exciting technology that might even allow full validation of the blockchain on a mobile device.
+There are much more smartphones than PCs, and we understand the importance of having a mobile wallet.
+We have, thus, released an Android-based Beta Wallet, which is running on Testnet for now.
+That said, we are working too on some exciting technology that might even allow full validation of the blockchain on a mobile device.